Fitness Model Ainsley Rodriguez Wears A Tiny String Bikini While Drinking From A Coconut

 Social media star Ainsley Rodriguez wowed her nearly 2 million Instagram followers after posting a photo where she rocked a bikini while riding on the bow of a boat.

-The bikini was a fun multicolored pattern that added not only a bright pop of color to the shot but also flattered Ainsley’s golden tan.
+The bikini had a fun multicolored pattern that added not only a bright pop of color to the shot but also flattered Ainsley's golden tan.
 The background of the fabric was a rich green hue, while light pink flowers and darker pink stripes added some contrast to the garment.

-The top of the bikini was a classic triangle style with a plunging neckline that revealed the fitness influencer’s collarbone and décolletage.
-Strings tied around the back of the neck to form a halter neckline.
+The top of the bikini was a classic triangle style with a plunging neckline that revealed the fitness influencer's collarbone and décolletage.
+A pair of strings also tied around the back of the neck.

 The setting for the photo was a luxurious boat surrounded by picturesque blue waters.
 Ainsley sat at the bow so that fans were given a full view of the clear sunny sky and lush green coastline in the distance.